dockstore/dockstore-documentation/docs/advanced-topics/wes/cli-wes-tutorial.rst

 The Benefits of WES
 --------------------
-WES supports interoperability and reproducibility when launching bioinformatics workflows against execution engines, and provides a standardized set of API calls for gathering pertinent information regarding server information, execution run logs, and retrieving execution outputs.
+WES supports interoperability and reproducibility when launching bioinformatics workflows against execution engines, and provides a standardized set of API calls for gathering pertinent information regarding the target server, execution run logs, and retrieving execution outputs.
 This means that you can send the same workflow execution request to two different WES servers and they will both interpret and launch your workflow in a similar manner.

-The Dockstore CLI supports the WES standard, and can send your workflows as a WES request to a server given a URL and method of authorization, allowing quick and easy launches of Dockstore workflows.
+The Dockstore CLI supports the WES standard.
+This means that you can send your workflows as a WES request to a desired server, given a URL and method of authorization, allowing quick and easy launches of Dockstore workflows.
 Furthermore, since the Dockstore CLI supports local workflow launches, it's easy to develop a workflow locally and then, once you've ironed out all the bugs, send that workflow to your WES server of choice for remote execution.

-Once you're ready to launch workflows on a WES server, the command can be as simple as:
+To launch a workflow on a WES server, the command can be as simple as:

    .. code:: bash